Recol/DLSS-Updater/README.md

 - Individual game updates for specific binaries.

-The current supported DLL included is DLSS 4.5 (version 3.10.5), and DLSS 4 for FG (version 3.10.4).
+The current supported DLL included is DLSS 4.5 (version 3.10.5), and DLSS 4.5 for FG/RR (version 3.10.5).
 The current supported DLL included is FSR 4 (version 4.0.2.0).
 The current supported XESS DLL included is 2.0.1, please see the limitations [here](https://github.com/intel/xess/releases/tag/v2.0.1) for game support.